nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <ul>
     <li>
     <code>add CS2040S /name Data Structures and Algorithms /tags Heavy, Math, Analysis</code><br/>
-    Add to Le Tracker, a module with code "CS2040S", name "Data Structures and Algorithms", and tags "Heavy", "Math", and "Analysis".
+    Add a module with code "CS2040S" to Le Tracker.
+The module is named "Data Structures and Algorithms" and has tags "Heavy", "Math", and "Analysis".
     </li>
 </ul>
 </details>